Aliases for EP300 Gene

 This gene encodes the adenovirus E1A-associated cellular p300 transcriptional co-activator protein.
 It functions as histone acetyltransferase that regulates transcription via chromatin remodeling and is important in the processes of cell proliferation and differentiation.
 It mediates cAMP-gene regulation by binding specifically to phosphorylated CREB protein.
 This gene has also been identified as a co-activator of HIF1A (hypoxia-inducible factor 1 alpha), and thus plays a role in the stimulation of hypoxia-induced genes such as VEGF.
 Defects in this gene are a cause of Rubinstein-Taybi syndrome and may also play a role in epithelial cancer. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EP300 Gene

 EP300 (E1A Binding Protein P300) is a Protein Coding gene.
-Diseases associated with EP300 include rubinstein-taybi syndrome 2 and ep300-related rubinstein-taybi syndrome.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with EP300 include rubinstein-taybi syndrome 2 and colorectal cancer.
+Among its related pathways are Adherens junction and cAMP signaling pathway.
 GO annotations related to this gene include chromatin binding and transcription coactivator activity.
-An important paralog of this gene is BRD4.
+An important paralog of this gene is BRD3.

 UniProtKB/Swiss-Prot for EP300 Gene